BlambrechtCodes/BlambrechtCodes/README.md

 ### 👋 Welcome!

-I'm **Brendan**, a student on the path to becoming a full-stack software engineer.
-I love solving problems, learning new things, and creating projects that make a difference.
-I’m passionate about technology, soccer, and exploring the world’s endless curiosities.
+I'm **Brendan**, a UWL student on the path to becoming a full-stack software engineer.
+I enjoy solving problems, learning new things, and creating projects that make a difference for my community.
+I’m passionate about technology, sports, and exploring the world’s endless curiosities.

 ---